aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/qe.rst

      ['FeO3Sr', 3.38]]

 You can see that we've found 7 magnetic structures for the calculations in the ``tutorial_pbesol`` group, along with their formulas and magnetizations.
-We've set up a little script (:download:`demo_query.py <include/snippets/demo_query.py>`) that performs a similar query to obtain these results for all three groups, and then postprocess the data to make a simple plot.
+We've set up a script (:download:`demo_query.py <include/snippets/demo_query.py>`) that performs a similar query to obtain the magnetization and smearing energy for all results in the three groups, and then postprocess the data to visualize it.
 You can find it in the dropdown panel below:

 .. dropdown:: **Query demo script**